-After all landscape receptors were identified, the Landscape Receptor Preliminary Analysis was carried out to eliminate the landscape receptors where no or very limited theoretical visibility was indicated by ZTV mapping.
+After all landscape receptors were identified, a preliminary analysis of landscape receptors was carried out to eliminate the landscape receptors where no or very limited theoretical visibility was indicated by ZTV mapping.
 All other landscape receptors were selected for further assessment of landscape effects.

 The assessment of landscape effects considers the landscape 'Sensitivity' balanced with the 'Magnitude of Change' of the effect to determine the 'Significance' of the effect.
 Mitigating factors are then taken into consideration to arrive at a 'Residual' landscape effect.
-Residual landscape effects are graded upon an 'impact assessment classification of significance' scale, as defined by the 'Guidelines on the Information to be Contained in Environmental Impact Assessment Reports' of the Environmental Protection Agency of Ireland (EPA) (2022), included below in Table 1-4 of Section 1.7.5 'Landscape Effects Assessment Matrix' of this Appendix.
+Residual landscape effects are graded upon an 'impact assessment classification of significance' scale, as defined by the 'Guidelines on the Information to be Contained in Environmental Impact Assessment Reports' of the Environmental Protection Agency of Ireland (EPA) (2022), included below in Table 1-4 of Section 1.7.5 Landscape Effects Assessment Matrix' of this appendix.

-Landscape Sensitivity: Value & Susceptibility to Change
+1.7.2 Landscape Sensitivity: Value & Susceptibility to Change